Casein is the less-popular cousin of whey, but it’s a great choice. Today we’re going to discuss the best – and most popular – choices on the market.

 There are 25 grams of protein in each serving, with 50 servings per tub and a very low carb content – just 2 grams per serving.

-The caloric content is 120 calories per serving, which puts this products on the lower end of what similar products are offering.
+The caloric content is 120 calories per serving, which puts this product on the lower end of what similar products are offering.

 Looking at the consistency of the product you will probably need to fill up your shaker to get a thin enough mixture to be drinkable.
 This is pretty much the only issue we see in this product: there is no bloating, the flavor and after-taste are great.
 Crucially, many users have reported great improvement in both muscle size and strength after using the product consistently.